Question 1: How do I contact the James W. and Betty Dye Foundation, Inc. for questions about my Jim and Betty Dye Scholarship?

 Question 9: Can I use my Scholarship for summer school?

-Answer: No – The Scholarship is for eight consecutive fall and spring undergraduate semesters only.
+Answer: No – The Scholarship is for eight consecutive full-time fall and spring undergraduate semesters only.

 Question 10: Do summer school classes count toward my fifteen credit hour average and GPA?

 Answer: Yes – Although the Scholarship cannot be applied to summer school, the completion of summer school classes will factor into the credit hour completion and GPA.